slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 researchers successfully trained rats to find a submerged platform in a pool using the length of the walls (e.g., \"the platform is in the middle of the long wall\").
-Then the researchers changed the color of the walls---an obviously non-geometric property---only to find that the rats' ability to find the platform was gone.
+Then the researchers changed the color of the walls—an obviously non-geometric property—only to find that the rats' ability to find the platform was gone.
 This finding suggests that the rats never acquired an abstract understanding of *length*, separate from all sensible context, but rather formed a concrete and integrated